 The 12 Dishes of Polish Christmas

-Christmas Eve dinner starts when the first star appears in the sky.
-Nothing may be eaten until all members of the family have broken the Christmas wafers ("opłatek") together and exchanged wishes for good health and prosperity.
-During the meal, all guests should taste a bit of everything.
+Christmas Eve traditions, including culinary ones, are the combination of ancient pagan customs with religious ones introduced by the Catholic Church, local traditions and various folk cultures.
+Christmas Eve dinner, also known as Wigilia, starts when the first star appears in the sky.
+Nothing is to be eaten until all members of the family have broken the Christmas wafers (opłatek) together and exchanged wishes for good health and prosperity.
+During the meal, all of the guests should taste a bit of everything.

 The preparation of the traditional dishes takes a lot of time.
 Many restaurants and shops offer ready products, but Poles still prefer to cook traditional family recipes as they always taste better.
 Some specific dishes may differ from various regions, but many of them are universal.

 Christmas Eve mushroom soup

-Christmas Eve Carp
+Christmas Eve carp

 The tradition of carp farming in Poland is at least 700 hundred years old.
-However, it became an eminent part of Polish culinary traditions only after World War II.
-It is more popular than noble fish like sander, eel or pike.
-Today carp is the Christmas Eve must-have in many families.
-Poles developed species of carp (for example, karp zatorski) which are certified regional products of good quality.
+However, it became an eminent part of Polish culinary tradition only after World War II.
+It is more popular than nobler fish like sander, eel or pike.
+Poles have developed species of carp (for example, karp zatorski) that are certified regional products of good quality.

 Cabbage rolls (gołąbki)